 Further information can be found on in our Annual Report.

-Like all successful businesses, we recognise that our future depends on our ability to attract and retain individuals who are passionate about personal and business growth and want to make a significant contribution to the future of our business.
+Like all successful businesses, we recognise that our future depends on our ability to attract and retain individuals who are passionate about sustainability, personal and business growth and want to make a significant contribution to the future of our business.

-|2019||Full Time (%)||Part Time (%)||Permanent (%)||Temporary (%)|
+|2020||Full Time (%)||Part Time (%)||Permanent (%)||Temporary (%)|

-|2019||Western Europe (%)||Middle East and Africa (%)||Asia Pacific (%)||North America (%)||Latin America (%)|
+|2020||Western Europe (%)||Middle East and Africa (%)||Asia Pacific (%)||North America (%)||Latin America (%)|

 Most of our business is completed by employees of the business, who are therefore not self-employed or contractors.
 Our employee numbers do not fluctuate significantly throughout the year due to seasonal variations.
 For those employees on a temporary contact, many within this group are undergraduate interns or apprentices to whom permanent employment is normally offered upon successful completion of a training period.

 There are a total of 19 manufacturing sites located in Europe, North America, South America and Asia.
 Each site/region has its own procurement organisation responsible for all aspects of procurement associated with acquiring all goods and services.
 Specific responsibilities include identification of requirements, specifications, assessment of risks, management of tendering processes, ordering, contract award and management and monitoring of suppliers' performance.